 For additional information about planning and its professional practice, visit the American Planning Association.

 CSU/APA strives to facilitate the exchange of ideas and thoughtful discussions, foster professional development, and create a sense of community among all students at Cleveland State University.
-Check out their website for current news and events.
+Check them out on Twitter for current news and events.

 American Planning Association

 APA is a nonprofit public interest and research organization committed to urban, suburban, regional, and rural planning.
 APA and its professional institute, the American Institute of Certified Planners, advance the art and science of planning to meet the needs of people and society.

 The Ohio APA Chapter

 Ohio's Chapter of the American Planning Association is a statewide, non-profit association of citizens and professional planners committed to promoting and enhancing planning and the quality of planning for all governmental entities in order to maintain and improve the quality of life for all Ohio citizens.

 Planners Network is an association of professionals, activists, academics, and students involved in physical, social, economic, and environmental planning in urban and rural areas, who promote fundamental change in our political and economic systems.

 Prospective students please contact:

 Kristen Blazek, Coordinator of Student Recruitment